The concept is that of a wasting “asset”.

 Although there is no formal trust structure or appointment of trustees, English law would recognise the daughters as being the legal owners of the properties, holding them as trustees for the benefit of Mr A for his life, with remainders to themselves.
 This gives the element of succession required by s.43(2)(a) and in such a context Mr A, as the provider of the funds, would indeed be the settlor under s.44(1).”

 English law in fact does no such thing.
 The assertion that it does is a blatant falsehood.
-The operation of English law is to apply principles of situs and then conflict and private international law, it does not presume there to be a trust.
+The operation of English law is to apply principles of situs to determine the type of asset and only then conflict and private international law, it does not presume there to be a trust.
 The process of English private international law and conflict is set out in Philipson-Stow v.
 IRC, (1961 AC 727 which does not support Newcastle Technical 's position at all.
+It in fact contradicts it, and s.43(2) ITA in fact accept that operation of “law”, by referring to it.

-Even the Standing Committee A minutes of the Finance Bill 1975 do not support the imaginary overlay of an imaginary settlement over foreign land, as opposed to movables.
+Even the Standing Committee A minutes of the Finance Bill 1975 do not support the imaginary overlay of an instantaneous settlement over foreign land, an immovable as opposed to a movable.

 May I suggest to my colleagues that great care be taken not to take short cuts in analysis and description, as that has led to Mr Davidson’s assumptions being wrongly orientated, with substantial injustice and over taxation being wrought.
 It is now at the point where rather than listening to informed reason, he is now seeking a test case to prove himself and his over-extension of the scope of s.43(2) ITA 1984 right.
 I would trust that HMRC would pay the whole costs in any such test case scenario.